 We, the listeners, will benefit from a widening range of interpretations, increasing the probability of finding the one that most matches our sensibilities.
 And thanks to modern digital recording technology, that specific performance, for each of us, becomes our canonical version of the musical opus, with listener, performer, and composer in harmonious agreement, each feeling the love.

-We’ll finish here by exploring more fully one person’s subjective requirements for a canonical classical musical recording.
-My judgement parameters are emotional involvement (love of the music), tempo moderation, energy, revelation, transparency, balance, maximized flow of line, nuance, good sound, close perspective.
+What are the personal subjective requirements for a canonical classical musical recording?
+My requirements, highly subjective, include emotional involvement by the performers (demonstrating love of the music), appropriate tempo, energy, revelation/transparency, balance, discernible flow of ideas, nuance, good sound, close perspective.

 Tempo issues are my main criteria for outright rejecting performances.
 Western music has a history of using Italian verbal cues for tempo, which serve to provide latitude in tempo interpretation (unless the composer provides accompanying metronome markings).
 Each musical thought seems to have a tempo sweet spot at which the music seems most expressive.
 This subjective sweet spot varies by type of music, and by listener.

-A tempo that seems too slow makes one feel restrained and destroys movement and expression.
-A tempo that seems too fast makes one feel rushed and destroys articulation and expression.
+A tempo seems too slow when it compromises expression of movement suggested by musical line and rhythm.
+A tempo seems too fast when the rush of notes compromises articulation and nuance.
 Usually, prior experience with a recording will imprint our minds with a sense of appropriate tempo for the music.
 This becomes our sweet spot until a subsequent version impresses us with its freshness and convinces us of a better tempo concept.

 Dynamic flow is one aspect of energy.
 Without flow, music can seem lifeless.
-Tempo is critical, as is phrasing, the nuanced use of accents, rhythm, attention to inner voices, and interplay between instrumental sections.
+Tempo is critical to flow, as is phrasing, the nuanced use of accents, rhythm, and smooth interplay among various parallel voices.
 Optimal tempo and phrasing combine to set free the melodic content, allowing it to sweep us along with it.

-I also want to hear all that’s going on in the music.
+Copeland tells us composers want us to hear all that’s going on in their music.
 A conductor who succeeds in creating transparency helps the audience hear all the polyphony.
-Sensitivity to integrating the inner voices of the music into the overall performance can enhance transparency through insightful balancing of the orchestral timbres.
+Sensitivity to illuminating the inner voices of the music within the overall performance can enhance audience cognition of the layers of musical content.

 Recording engineering plays a big role in listening enjoyment.
-Given two otherwise equal interpretations, I will choose the recording that places me closest to the musicians.
+Given two otherwise equal interpretations, I will choose recording that sounds less compressed, with dynamic headroom and spacious soundstage.
+I prefer a close-mic’ed perspective that places me among the musicians.
 This typically provides a dry recorded sound, with less recorded hall reflected sound.
 Listening on headphones then places me among the musicians on stage, a unique and enjoyable perspective.
 When listening on my main audio rig, my listening room provides coloration and a sense of space, a different perspective.